Ripley's Believe It or Not by Ripley’s Believe It or Not! for November 27, 2016

 2. Ranger gord

-PMark almost 8 years ago
+PMark about 8 years ago

 So?
 The human body can easily generate enough electricity to light ten bulbs just by walking across a carpet.
 The real question is for how long?
 In our case, it’s only for a tiny fraction of a second.